awsdocs/amazon-eks-user-guide/doc_source/sample-deployment.md

    replicaset.apps/my-deployment-776d8f8fd8   3         3         3       27m
    ```

    In the output, you see the service and deployment that are specified in the sample manifest deployed in the previous step\.
-You also see three pods, which are due to specifying `3` for `replicas` in the sample manifest\.
+You also see three pods\.
+This is because you specified `3` for `replicas` in the sample manifest\.
 For more information about pods, see [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) in the Kubernetes documentation\.
-Kubernetes automatically created the `replicaset` resource, even though it wasn't specified in the sample manifest\.
+Kubernetes automatically creates the `replicaset` resource, even though it isn't specified in the sample manifest\.
 For more information about ReplicaSets, see [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) in the Kubernetes documentation\.
 **Note**
-Kubernetes will maintain the number of replicas specified in the manifest\.
-If this were a production deployment and you wanted Kubernetes to horizontally scale the number of replicas or vertically scale the compute resources for the pods, you'd need to use the [Horizontal Pod Autoscaler](horizontal-pod-autoscaler.md) and the [Vertical Pod Autoscaler](vertical-pod-autoscaler.md)\.
+Kubernetes maintains the number of replicas that are specified in the manifest\.
+If this is a production deployment and you want Kubernetes to horizontally scale the number of replicas or vertically scale the compute resources for the pods, use the [Horizontal Pod Autoscaler](horizontal-pod-autoscaler.md) and the [Vertical Pod Autoscaler](vertical-pod-autoscaler.md)\.

 1. View the details of the deployed service\.